What is funeral cover insurance and how much does it cost?

 Most providers allow you to take out a plan once you reach 50, but some plans are available for people much younger.

-There are many optional services, such as embalming and flowers, that are also not usually included in the insurance cover.
-You may therefore wish to set up a separate savings fund if you also want to cover these additional costs in advance.
+There are many optional services, such as embalming and the purchase of flowers, that are also not usually included in the insurance cover.
+You may wish to set up a separate savings fund if you also want to cover these additional costs in advance.

 How much does funeral insurance cost?

-You can expect a prepaid funeral plan to cost between £3,000 and £4,000, which you’ll pay in a lump sum or instalments.
-The monthly cost can be anything upwards of around £10, depending on how quickly you’re paying it off.
+You can expect a prepaid funeral plan to cost between £3,000 and £5,000, which you’ll pay in a lump sum or instalments.
+The monthly cost can be around £10, depending on how quickly you pay it off.

 Is funeral insurance worth it?